Worksheet: Torque of a Force

 In this worksheet, we will practice using the formula T = Fd to calculate the torque of a force about a rotation axis and also to calculate the net torque.

-A spanner is used by a mechanic to tighten a nut.
-The spanner is 20 cm long and to tighten the nut it must apply a torque of 12 N⋅m.
-What force must the mechanic apply to the end of the spanner that is opposite to the end that tightens the nut?
-The spanner turns through a horizontal circle to tighten the nut.
+A wrench is used by a mechanic to tighten a nut.
+The wrench is 20 cm long and to tighten the nut it must apply a torque of 12 N⋅m.
+What force must the mechanic apply to the end of the wrench that is opposite to the end that tightens the nut?
+The wrench turns in a horizontal circle to tighten the nut.

 A ladder that stands vertically upward is used by firefighters to reach high windows in a burning building.
 The ladder is 25 m long, and a firefighter is standing on the ladder 20 m from its base.
 The firefighter leans horizontally to reach into a window beside the ladder, pulling horizontally on the ladder with a force of 35 N. What magnitude of torque is produced about the base of the ladder when the firefighter leans?